anna0312/tttgame/README.md

 I am also not very confident in the organization of my javascript.
 I tried to separate it all out into logical concerns but fear I may have mis-organized some of it.
 It works, so that's good.
 But could have been done more elegantly

+Also, my linter gave me tons of errors on vendor-provided stuff.
+It doesn't like my boostrap stuff, my animations stuff, and a couple of other things.

 ## What I'm proud of
 I focused a lot on trying to find elegant (read: as few lines as possible)